Teach and Travel in Thailand – 2020/2021 Program options

 - Min Salary of 25 000TB to 45 000TB – currency converter –oanda.com

 - Extra tutor & online classes – you can double or even tripple your monthly income.

 - Fantastic Adventure for the young – 100% Life Changing.

 - Living costs are extremely low , be prepared to live very comfortable.

 - Night Markets at 3AM in the morning – shop till you drop!
 It’s too cheap to mention!!

-- Change your life – we have had couples getting engaged in Thailand, little 3yr olds speaking fluent Thai after 3 months at school, Granddad’s have the time of their live Age limit – We have placed applicants 68+ yrs old and they are just loving it!
+- Change your life – we have had couples getting engaged in Thailand, little 3yr olds speaking fluent Thai after 3 months at school, Granddad’s have the time of their live Age limit Embracing the future and changing lives!

 Some participants say that they were confused beforehand about budgeting for every day stuff and overall budgets.
 Just to clarify, for food, street food is typically the cheapest option, starting at about 30 baht (~$1 USD) per plate.

 While someone could potentially live on only a few dollars per day, many students aren’t prepared to eat exclusively street food and end up needing more money.
 Furthermore, our students typically develop a very strong group dynamic, and those who are on a very tight budget may feel excluded if the group chooses to regularly eat at slightly more expensive restaurants (~80 – 150 baht per meal), go out to grab drinks (50 – 150 baht each), travel on weekends, etc.

 So, just to reiterate, while it is possible for somebody on a tight budget to spend only 3-4 dollars per day on food, people should be made aware that there are factors in play which can make doing so more difficult than anticipated.